 To: Deans, Department Chairs, Program Directors, Registered Student Organizations

-From: Paola Hernández, Chair, Kemper K. Knapp Bequest Committee
+From: Mindi Thompson, Chair, Kemper K. Knapp Bequest Committee

-Knapp grants are usually in the range of $500 to $5,000.
+Last year, the Knapp committee voted to raise its standard suggested maximum to $10,000, although the committee will entertain requests that exceed this amount.
+Awards usually range from $600-$10,000.
 According to the terms of the original bequest, the committee favors projects that cross departmental lines and have an impact on the educational and cultural life of the university community, particularly projects that benefit undergraduate students.
 Knapp funds are not often used for purposes that can and should be supported elsewhere, such as from regular grants or research funding, from fees charged for performances, or from the regular university budget.
 Nor is the committee inclined to support exhibitions or lectures because other campus committees (e.g., Anonymous Fund Committee, Lectures Committee) have them as a central funding target.
 The committee encourages registered student organizations to apply, but departmental/program co-sponsorship is required.